 Nintendo's next console, at least provisionally called the NX, is being released in March 2017.
 The Japanese gaming giant needs a hit with its next home system, as its current-gen (home) offering, the Wii U, has sold 12 million units worldwide, putting it way behind the performance of the PlayStation 4 (approaching 40 million by now) and Xbox One (somewhere just north of 20 million).
-VICE Gaming editor Mike Diver and Chris Scullion – former staffer at Official Nintendo Magazine, Nintendo Gamer and CVG, and now a freelancer – discuss what the Mario makers need to do in order to become a video gaming heavyweight again.
+VICE Gaming editor Mike Diver and Chris Scullion—former staffer at Official Nintendo Magazine, Nintendo Gamer, and CVG, and now a freelancer—discuss what the Mario makers need to do in order to become a video gaming heavyweight again.

-But then again, if they didn't, and the NX is as much a handheld as a home system, do you think Nintendo can afford to support two systems, simultaneously?
-One criticism of their releases right now is that you have your Wii U version of a game, then a very similar, perhaps slightly simplified version of it on 3DS, and actual identity of each system, or its personality, hardware aside, can be hard to pin down.
+But then again, if it didn't, and the NX is as much a handheld as a home system, do you think Nintendo can afford to support two systems, simultaneously?
+One criticism of its releases right now is that you have your Wii U version of a game, then a very similar, perhaps slightly simplified version of it on 3DS, and actual identity of each system, or its personality, hardware aside, can be hard to pin down.

-I suppose now the question is: what does the NX need to be, and how does that impact Nintendo's existing hardware?
-I imagine the Wii U will disappear quickly, unfortunately, in its wake; but the 3DS still sells shitloads.
-Nintendo can make Zelda cross-platform across Wii U and NX – but surely the same can't happen with NX and 3DS titles?
+I suppose now the question is: What does the NX need to be, and how does that impact Nintendo's existing hardware?
+I imagine the Wii U will disappear quickly, unfortunately, in its wake.
+But the 3DS still sells shitloads.
+Nintendo can make Zelda cross-platform across Wii U and NX—but surely the same can't happen with NX and 3DS titles?

 To be honest, I wouldn't be surprised if the 3DS was approaching the end, too.
-It's a year and a half older than the Wii U and, other than a new Kirby in the summer, a new Pokémon in the winter and that Metroid Prime: Federation Force game nobody's looking forward to, there are no first-party games in the release schedule for that, either.
+It's a year and a half older than the Wii U, and other than a new Kirby in the summer, a new Pokémon in the winter, and that Metroid Prime: Federation Force game nobody's looking forward to, there are no first-party games in the release schedule for that, either.

 Of course, this would also necessitate the much-requested feature of being able to play your digital Wii U and 3DS games on more than one system.
 Which would lead to another brownie point for Nintendo, and another way of winning over lapsed fans.

-As for what the NX needs to do, I think it needs to find a balance between power and innovation instead of going all-out with one of them.
-If it's a console and handheld in one, that's innovation enough: we don't need any other quirky nonsense like those non-button controller fakes that were doing the rounds a month or two ago.
+As for what the NX needs to do, I think it needs to find a balance between power and innovation instead of going all out with one of them.
+If it's a console and handheld in one, that's innovation enough: We don't need any other quirky nonsense like those non-button controller fakes that were doing the rounds a month or two ago.

 By all means Nintendo should add existing stuff like amiibo support and StreetPass.
-Imagine playing a new Pokémon where you play the normal game on the move on the handheld element, then upload your StreetPasses to your console when you get home and battle the teams of people you passed on fancy Pokémon Stadium-style battles on your telly.
+Imagine playing a new Pokémon where you play the normal game on the move on the handheld element, then upload your StreetPasses to your console when you get home and battle the teams of people you passed on fancy Pokémon Stadium–style battles on your television.

-In short, then, my dream NX is one that's as powerful as an Xbox One, at least for its home console element; has full backwards compatibility with all legacy Nintendo systems, be it directly or through Virtual Console; replaces both the Wii U and 3DS; and appeals to both the so-called "hardcore" gamers and long-time Nintendo fans.
+In short, then, my dream NX is one that's as powerful as an Xbox One, at least for its home console element; has full backward compatibility with all legacy Nintendo systems, be it directly or through Virtual Console; replaces both the Wii U and 3DS; and appeals to both the so-called hardcore gamers and long-time Nintendo fans.
 Oh, and it should have a system-level achievement system, too.